oomlout/oomlout_oomp_builder/navigation/electronic/crimp_housing/2_54_mm/black/4_pin/dupont/part/readme.md

-# Electronic Crimp Housing 2 54 Mm Black 4 Pin Dupont
+# Electronic Crimp Housing 2 54 mm Black 4 Pin Dupont

 note: This is part of OOMP the Oopen Organization Method For Parts.
 For more details: https://github.com/oomlout/oomp_base